Stachu1/LED_strip_control/README.md

 # Addressable LEDs controller
 Meant to be run on an Arduino-like board.
-Simple hardware requires only two buttons and a potentiometer to control the brightness.
+Requires only two buttons and a potentiometer to control the brightness.
 Uses EEPROM for storing the last settiing and the [FastLED](https://fastled.io/) library for controlling the LEDs.

 ## Download